shun60s/Vocal-Tube-Noise-K-Model/README.md

 ## Document

-There is a document, Explain-E.pdf, in the docs folder.
+There is a document [Explain-E.pdf](docs/Explain-E.pdf) in the docs folder.
 For more information, please see related WEB [Plosive voice /ga/ /ka/ sound waveform generation by pseudo blast impulse, noise source, and two tubes model](https://wsignal.sakura.ne.jp/onsei2007/python5-e.html) or
 [same content in Japanese](https://wsignal.sakura.ne.jp/onsei2007/python5.html)